soarsmu/Chronos/README.md

 ```
 docker run -it -v </media/Rb/:/workspace/> --name chronos_ae chronosicse22/chronos:v1
 ```
-</media/Rb/:/workspace/> is your workspace path, you need change it for your useage.
+</media/Rb/:/workspace/> is your workspace path, you need to change it for your usage.

 ## Experiments
 ### Path Setting